Personal websites & portfolios

 But if you want a better view, I'd recommend installing VS Code - it's a free code editor from Microsoft.
 It gives you a sidebar where you can see all of your project files, open them with a click, and see the code that Claude has written.
 You don't need to understand the code, but being able to see the file structure helps you keep track of what's been built.

-VS Code also has a Claude Code extension, which lets you run Claude Code directly inside the editor instead of the terminal.
+VS Code also has a Claude Code extension, which lets you run the tool directly inside the editor instead of the terminal.
 It gives you a friendly chat interface that a lot of people prefer - and you can see your files, your code, and your conversation with Claude all in one place.

 To set it up, open the Extensions tab in VS Code (the icon with four squares on the left sidebar), search for "Claude Code", and click Install.